Skip to content

 Step 1: Collect customer data and create person resource

 The customer must provide the mandatory data points in your sign-up flow, including all the timestamps of the customer's consent to the legal and compliance screens.
-Afterward, you pass all the data points to Solaris by creating a person resource to represent your customer.
+Afterward, pass all the data points to Solaris by creating a person resource to represent your customer.

 API reference